-Three main elements make up IPSec including the protocol Encapsulating Security Payload (ESP) and Authentication Header (AH).
+Three main elements make up IPSec, including the Encapsulating Security Payload (ESP) and Authentication Header (AH).

-For transport, the original header remains while the new header is added underneath.
+The original header remains for transport while the new header is added underneath.
 Any changes are made according to the protocol in use.
 Both ESP and AH servers protect data packets.
-When used with VPNs, IPSec commonly uses the ESP protocol for authentication in tunnel mode which allows VPNs to create encrypted data tunnels.
+When used with VPNs, IPSec commonly uses the ESP protocol for authentication in tunnel mode, allowing VPNs to create encrypted data tunnels.

 Also known as the SSH Secure Shell protocol, the SSH protocol helps ensure secure remote login from one device to the other and secure file transfer.
 The protocol is typically used within networks to provide secure access to users and automated processes, allow automated file transfer, issue remote commands, and manage network infrastructure.

 The SSH secure file transfer protocol is widely used today since it ensures data security and integrity.
 SSH in networking protects data against overt types of cyberattacks committed by system hijackers.
-It also protects from subtler forms of information theft like packet sniffing by authenticating and encrypting every session.
+It also protects from subtler information theft, like packet sniffing, by authenticating and encrypting every session.

 This protocol is a communication protocol.
 It allows open-source software s etc., to work securely.
 It is commonly used in VPNs.